awsles/AzureExtensions/Ax.Cosmos/README.md

 ### Implementation Notes
 This module is itself implemented in PowerShell using a combination of the Azure **AzResource** cmdlets (Get-AzResource, New-AzResource, Remove-AzResource) and by calling Cosmos REST APIs directly.
-It is intended for casual use of Cosmos databases and would benefit from being implemented in C#.NET.
+It is intended for casual use of Cosmos databases and would benefit from being implemented in C#.NET, particularly using the new Bulk executor module (https://docs.microsoft.com/en-us/azure/cosmos-db/bulk-executor-overview).
+**Any volunteers?** :blush: